Ideas for frugal summer fun activities for kids have to go beyond just browsing on Pinterest and setting yourself up for failure.

 Frugal Summer Fun Activities for Kids

 Start by heading to the library!
 Libraries are not just places for princesses to spend time in-between not talking to their beast-captors.
 They have books, sure, but now libraries have so much more.
 You can check out movies, magazines, and even in some cases equipment.
+In fact, our local library even lets you rent out a power washer – for FREE!

 Many libraries have something called a “library of things” where you can borrow appliances, sports gear, and more.
 Beyond that though, books are hugely important to neural development in kids.
 In fact, even adult brains show better ability to create new pathways when they read even 15 minutes a day.